 Sensei Armstrong (Bill Mc Cabe (l), Don Wasielewski (r))

-of Sensei Donald Wasielewski to be his successor in authority, and to whom he entrusted the continuing heritage of Isshinryu in the Pacific Northwest.
+Donald Wasielewski to be his successor in authority, and to whom, along with others such as Master George Shin, he entrusted the continuing heritage of Isshinryu in the Pacific Northwest.

 These photos were taken at the time of our last visit to Master Armstrong’s school.
 We had learned he decided to retire.
 Concerned